-This course is designed to provide intermediate-level understanding in making investment decisions.
+This course is designed to provide introductory-level understanding in making investment decisions.
 Students are expected not only to have an overview about how professional investors think, but also to learn basic pricing theories on major financial instruments.
 Furthermore, students are expected to have enough tools to be able to create and maintain a basic investment portfolio.
 Topics covered include: principles governing the proper investment of personal and institutional funds, investment techniques, information sources, security analysis, exchanges and regulations, real estate investment concepts and principles.
-In addition, students are expected to demonstrate their knowledge with a real-life project.
 Please see below for a detailed list of concepts which will be covered this semester.